 Employees seeking additional guidance can also turn to their specific health insurance carrier, an Employee Assistance Program (EAP), or primary care provider for trusted, reliable information, as well as more details on related covered services.

-We will update this post when new information about 2019-nCoV becomes available.
+We will update this post when new information about COVID-19 becomes available.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.